jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

   (a) 2 months after the bank account ceases to qualify under subsection (1); or (b) a date specified by the Minister of Finance and notified to the Crown entity.

-**Acquisition of securities, borrowing, guarantees, indemnities, and derivative transactions**
+**Acquisition of financial products, borrowing, guarantees, indemnities, and derivatives**

-### 159 Application of acquisition of securities, borrowing, guarantees, indemnities, and derivative transactions rules
+### 159 Application of acquisition of financial products, borrowing, guarantees, indemnities, and derivatives rules
 Sections 160 to 164 apply on and after 1 April 2005.

-### 160 Further provision relating to acquisition of securities, borrowing, guarantees, indemnities, and derivative transactions rules
+### 160 Further provision relating to acquisition of financial products, borrowing, guarantees, indemnities, and derivatives rules
 (1) Sections 161 to 164 apply subject to—
   (a) any regulations made under this Part; and
   (b) any approval given jointly by the entity's responsible Minister and the Minister of Finance; and